grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 the subchannel to instead transition to CONNECTING or TRANSIENT_FAILURE states.

-If the selected (READY) subchannel transitions to CONNECTING state, then pick_first will go back into CONNECTING state.
+If the selected (READY) subchannel transitions to CONNECTING or TRANSIENT_FAILURE state, then pick_first will go back into CONNECTING state.
 It will start the happy eyeballs pass across all subchannels, as described in [A61].

-If the selected (READY) subchannel transitions to TRANSIENT_FAILURE state, then pick_first will...

-TODO: figure out TF behavior

 ### Metrics